-Words by Bev Malzard
+Words courtesy of Bev Malzard

 Cyclone Tracy blew into Darwin on 24 December 1974, devastating the town and outlying areas.
 What rose from the flattened buildings and broken hearts was the origins of a new, modern city that would be a beacon to government, entrepreneurs, tourism activity, young go-getters, migrants and refugee settlers – resulting in a busy, buzzy tropical town.